andrewcodes404/Prisma-Yoga-Heroku-Docker-Now/README.md

 And pick the new DB you created

-This will auto change your prisma.yml, comment out the local host
+This will auto change your prisma.yml and comment out the local host

 ```jsx
 #endpoint: http://localhost:4466